-Est. in 2013, The Midwest College Project is a local nonprofit established to support minority students with college & career planning.
+Est. in 2010, The Midwest College Project is a local nonprofit established to support minority students with college & career planning.
 We partner with industry professionals and thought leaders to design a robust program for coaching, professional skills, mentoring just to name a few.
 The name the "Midwest College Project" signifies our desire to cultivate homegrown talent by fostering alliances with local Midwest Universities to support diversity and inclusion admissions recruitment strategies.
 We pride ourselves on the fact that we are a lot smaller than other competitive programs which allow more hands-on attention and greater access to many resources.
 Our career coaching is designed to empower professionals by helping them make informed decisions about their trajectory.
 It's a solution-based approach to career decisions.
 Our career coaches focus on results, actions, and accountability.
-Our programming is supported by phenomenal career mentors that often times forge long term relationships with participants.
-The advice and wisdom of the right mentors have been an amazing asset when establishing a career trajectory.
+Our programming is supported by 300+ phenomenal career mentors that often times forge long term relationships with participants.
+The advice and wisdom of the right mentors has been an amazing asset when establishing a career trajectory.
 We are fully aware that mentors can supercharge careers.
 We begin acceptance as early as sophomore year in HS working on public speaking engagements, test-taking techniques, volunteer projects, and a host of developmental workshops to build skills.
 Many of our volunteer projects allow for a glimpse at various career options.
 By junior year students have some foundation and skills to begin building a volunteer or introductory resume to work our summer intern program.
 For those that don't qualify or are not quite ready, we begin the corporate shadowing program and assign career mentors that will follow them throughout the duration of the program.
-During junior year, students begin the college touring, personal statements, essay development, and other action plans to prepare for senior year college applications.
+During soph/junior year, students begin the college touring, personal statements, essay development, and other action plans to prepare for senior year college applications.
 Students typically shadow 2-3 career paths before graduation which has been extremely beneficial as our data reflects that, 87% of students surveyed they majored in the appropriate field of interest and are more confident in the chosen career path post-graduation.
 This is groundbreaking because statistics show that " Students tend to feel less prepared for future careers than they do for college'. -Youth Truth Survey 2018